Below, find answers to the most frequently asked questions about:

 Which tests do I need to take?

-- TOEFL or IELTS: Applicants without a bachelor’s or advanced degree from an accredited institution of higher education where English is the language of instruction for the entire institution
+- the receipt of a bachelor’s or advanced degree from an accredited institution of higher education in the United States or from a university where English is the language of instruction for the entire institution, or

-Test results must be received directly from the appropriate testing organization.
-Photocopied/faxed documents will not fulfill this requirement.
+- submission of an official International English Language Testing System (IELTS) – Academic Module score report with a minimum score of 7.0.The TOEFL and IELTS must be received directly from the appropriate testing organization.
+Photocopied/faxed documents will not fulfill this requirement

 How do I report my official test scores?